 Pay for your trip by credit card so that you have the protection of the Consumer Credit Act – but pay your credit card bill off each month in order to avoid fees.

-If you’re travelling within the EU and you’re a UK citizen, apply for a free EHIC card from the NHS website.
+If you’re travelling within Europe and you’re a UK citizen, apply for a free EHIC card.
 This gives you free or reduced cost healthcare in Europe.
 If you click on a link which asks you to pay for this card, you’re in the wrong place – don’t be tricked into paying for it!

 That’s it, those are my top tips – wherever you go, I hope that you have a great trip!